osrg/gobgp/docs/sources/filter-detail.md

 - example 3
- - If you want to add other policies, just add PolicyDefinitionList block following the first one like this;
+ - If you want to add other policies, just add PolicyDefinitionList block following the first one like this

  ```
  # example 3
  # first policy